xdenistwn/cv/README.md

 ## **Professional Summary**

 I am a Software Engineer with over 5 years of experience, specializing in building web applications and systems infrastructure.

-Currently, I work in the airline SaaS sector, where I design, develop, and maintain web products such as Passenger Service Systems (PSS) and Internet Booking Engines (IBE).
-In the middle of my software engineering role, I was join join the system infrastructure team, where I gained extensive experience in system infrastructure, such as skills in Linux system administration, Nginx web server configuration, cloud computing / on prem server.
-Additionally, I have experience in monitoring tools like Grafana integrated with Prometheus, ensuring system reliability and performance.

 ## **Technical Skills**